Who is Iran's new President-elect Ebrahim Raisi? | DW | 20.06.2021

 When he does enter office, the new president will be overseeing a country in a dismal economic state, with inflation at 40%.
 Improving the situation is likely to be a decisive factor in the success of his presidency.

 During his campaign, Raisi portrayed himself as an anti-corruption politician and problem solver.
-Casting his vote in Tehran, he said reiterated his promise to bring an end to the suffering of Iran's poor due to shortages.
+Casting his vote in Tehran, he said reiterated his promise to bring an end to the suffering of Iran's poor.

 Censorship authorities justified the move back in January, saying authorities had cut Signal's connection completely after the encrypted messaging application managed to circumvent an initial censorship measure.